luisanyel2001/CV/README.md

-# Astro-CV-Esquelete
+# CV

-Astro-CV-Esquelete is a free, easy-to-use CV template with a clean design.
-Just fill in your details and you're ready to go!
+This is my CV

 ## Project Structure